department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

 <div itemscope itemtype ="http://schema.org/HowTo">
 <div class="va-introtext" itemprop="description">

 Find out how to apply for disability benefits.
-We list all the steps below&mdash;whether you’re filing your first disability claim or if you’re filing a claim for increased disability compensation.
+We list all the steps below&mdash;whether you’re filing your first disability claim or you’re filing a claim for increased disability compensation.

 </div>